 So you're looking for a cheap PS Vita price?
 With Sony shutting down global production of the console in 2019, now is the time to get a PS Vita in a sale before it's too late.
-We don't expect the Vita to feature in the Black Friday deals, so if you see a price you like, don't hold out for a better deal anytime soon.

 Many places are charging a small fortune or only selling preowned/refurbished models though, but we regularly sweep the net though to find the best prices around.
 Check out our comparison chart below to find the best price on a PS Vita.